PHX2600/The-Archive/forum/Meeting Discussions/1570 - New Location...Again.md

 -Somebodies house
 -Classroom environments (I'm not speaking for everyone on this, but I'm not the only one that gets a bad vibe from these types of locations, such as our experience with UAT)
 -Libraries (I guess the neo-nazi's ruined this for us) -Food Courts in a Mall (Although this is a fairly universal type of location from looking at the back of a 2600 mag, food courts in a mall suck.
-We've done it with Arizona Mills, security didn't allow us to do our &quot;business&quot;)
+We've done it with Arizona Mills, security didn't allow us to do our "business")

 --------------------------------------------------------------------------------